pattytonyoneill/hangman/README.md

 The live link can be found here - https://hangman44444.herokuapp.com/

 ## Credits
+-  [12 Beginner Python Projects](https://www.youtube.com/watch?v=8ext9G7xspg)- I watched this to help me decide on the game I would make.

 ### Code
 - _Readme used sample readme from code institute as a model.
 [Github](https://github.com/Code-Institute-Solutions/readme-template/blob/master/README.md)_